The following words and terms when used in this Subchapter have the following meanings, unless the context clearly indicates otherwise:

 (iii) indecent exposure by a caretaker or other person providing services to the vulnerable adult.

-(B) vulnerable adults conduct that includes, but is not limited to, a caretaker's causing, allowing, permitting, or encouraging a vulnerable adult to engage in prostitution or in the lewd, obscene, or pornographic photographing, filming, or depiction of the vulnerable adult per state law.
+(B) vulnerable adults, per 43A O.S. § 10-103, conduct that includes, but is not limited to, a caretaker's causing, allowing, permitting, or encouraging a vulnerable adult to engage in prostitution or in the lewd, obscene, or pornographic photographing, filming, or depiction of the vulnerable adult, as those acts are defined by state law.

 "State Office administrator" means, with regard to grievances filed by a: